-When you arrive at Bethel for one of our services, you can park in the front parking lot and use the main entrance, or you can use the entrance on the West side of the building.
+When you arrive at Bethel for one of our services, you can park in the front parking lot and use the west entrance.
+We have temporarily closed our main entrance at the front in response to COVID-19.
 There is good signage to help you find your way.
 We also have marked Wheelchair and Seniors parking spaces.

-You'll notice that everyone is dressed comfortably, in anything from suits, office casual, to jeans and sneakers.
+You'll notice that everyone is dressed comfortably, in anything from jeans and sneakers to suits or office casual.
 You should wear what you're comfortable wearing.

 The service usually begins with some upbeat music.
 The worship team is made up of very gifted musicians.
 We sing most of the current music and some older hymns too.
-We use a variety of instruments including piano, drums, acoustic guitar, electric guitar, bass and occasionally violin, mandolin and saxaphone.
-If you don't know the songs, that's alright, the words are displayed on screens for our convenience.
-We like to incorporate multimedia into our service, so you may see videos and stage lights at some point in the service.
+We use a variety of instruments including piano, drums, acoustic guitar, electric guitar, bass and occasionally violin, mandolin and saxophone.

-We do provide an opportunity for our regular attendess to give an offering each week.
+We do provide an opportunity for our regular attendees to give an offering each week.
 We believe that tithes and offerings are an important part of the believer's relationship with Jesus Christ.
-There is no charge for you to come, and you need not feel guilty if you have nothing to put in.
-We hope you'll simply be our guest on your first visit.
+Please don’t feel compelled to give, we hope you'll simply be our guest.
 We do hope you'll fill out the digital connect card during the service.
 We would love to be in touch and see how you are doing and if there is anything we can pray for.

 The messages are interesting, enjoyable, and relevant to daily life.
 The message will always be Biblically based.
-Hopefully, you'll laugh at times and maybe feel a tug at your heart too – our goal is to be a vessel through which the Spirit of the Lord speaks to you directly.
+Hopefully, you'll laugh at times and maybe feel a tug at your heart too – our goal is to invite you to a life that matters.